image of a bride in white dress posing

 Were there any hurdles that you encountered at the beginning of your journey as a photographer?

 Yes, many and I still do from time to time.
 Rejection for one, and also that I walked into quite a rude awakening.
 I found that the more attention I started to get online and off, the more negativity and hateful comments also came my way.
 It was quite a shock and many nights I would cry myself to sleep in total confusion as to why strangers would talk to me and about me the way they did, making accusations of my character and so on.
-But as time has passed, I just don’t really worry about it anymore and stick to myself for the most part.
+But as time has passed, I just don’t worry about it anymore and stick to myself for the most part.
 I would say that was the biggest challenge for me- other than learning the technical side of things which I am not fond of.

 fine art fashion photography